microsoft/finops-toolkit/docs/_reporting/hubs/README.md

 <blockquote class="highlight-green-title" markdown="1">
   💵 Estimated cost: $25 per $1M in cost

+  Estimated cost is based on list prices and does not include negotiated discounts.
 Exact cost of the solution may vary.
 Cost is primarily for data storage and number of times data is ingested.
 Pipelines will run once a day per export.
+Use the [Data ingestion report](../power-bi/data-ingestion.md) to monitor hub cost.
 </blockquote>

 <blockquote class="note" markdown="1">